Kontent-ai-Learn/kontent-ai-learn-web/README.md

 ## Overview
 1. The website is written in JavaScript.
 2. It uses [express.js](https://expressjs.com/) framework for server-side rendering and [Kentico Cloud Delivery SDK](https://github.com/Kentico/kentico-cloud-js/tree/master/packages/delivery) for content retrieval from Kentico Cloud project.
-3. Additionally, [Autocomplete.js](https://github.com/algolia/autocomplete.js) package supports the search box that is connected to the indexed data on Algolia.
+3. Additionally, [Autocomplete.js](https://github.com/algolia/autocomplete.js) package supports the search box that is connected to the indexed content on Algolia.

 ## Setup